altsam/create_an_airdrop_program/LEARN.md

 ## Creating the wallet balance function

 What if we want to see the balance of our wallet?
 Now that we’ve seen how to create a wallet, let’s create a function that can utilize the public and private key and print out the wallet balance.
-Web3.js allows us to view the balance using the `getBalance` method inside the `connection` class that we had imported.
+Web3.js allows us to view the balance using the `getBalance` method inside the `Connection` class that we had imported.
 Create an empty function signature like the one below.
 ```
 const getWalletBalance = async () => {
     try {